Indian Weaving in the time of COVID-19

 Yet the notion of weaving as tradition that is not scientific plagues our imagination.
 Science is perceived as abstract knowledge -codified in numbers and formulae, technology is then understood as coming from its application, that is born as the brain child of hero inventors.
 In contrast is traditional Indian weaving, that continues to be practiced by millions of craftspeople, perceived merely as repetitive labour.
 Yet, as our research in the PENELOPE project, across weaving in ancient Greece and live coding of experimental hand operable looms demonstrates, weavers engage mathematical algorithms constantly.
 Weaving requires cognitive decision making on the loom involving numbers, counting, pattern making, and can offer insights to artificial intelligence, in understanding how algorithms work or fail when encountering material.
 Embedding part of the algorithms in social rules, others in their body, some others in the loom, weavers perform a mode of distributed cognition that enables complex decision making.
 This allows them to operate as we see in many countries of the global South, as composite systems of unitary production that work across distinctions of the body and the mind; the individual home and the global network, or even the material and the abstract.

 This is not to tout the ‘traditional culture’ of bygone times as a panacea to modernity.
 Creating a rhetorical opposition between different cultural knowledge systems and science whichever side of the opposition one is, has proven unproductive, in this crisis.
 What has been proven to work is the communication of solutions, across national, political and disciplinary boundaries.
 After all, today’s unpredictable bodily response to the virus, is tomorrow’s science; yesterday’s social segregation [with its practices of stigmatising particular occupational groups], becomes today’s social distancing technique.
-Consider how having enforced lockdown on a 1.3 billion population, the Prime Minister of India breaks down the science of social distancing into cultural scripts that he pronounces routinely on television.
-He does not, unlike the American President feel the need to use or bash experts to bolster his advice.
-Through references to cultural and community practices he decodes the science of viral transmission for Indian citizens, ensuring critical discipline that many had expected impossible to achieve in a population of such numbers.
+Consider how having enforced lockdown on a 1.3 billion population, the Prime Minister of India purports to break down the science of social distancing into jingoistic cultural scripts that he pronounces routinely on television to his loyal followers -his bhakt-s.
+Thus he obviates the need to use or bash scientific experts to bolster his advice.
+Through referencing cultural and community practices that his followers recognise, he achieves critical discipline that many had expected impossible to achieve in a population of such numbers.
 In fact, scientists in his government, like Dr. Gangakhedkar, the head of epidemiology and communicable diseases at the Indian Council for Medical Research laud this as teaching scientific literacy in a country “that everybody suspected is a land of tigers and snakes”, and see no contradiction between cultural practices and scientific ones.

 So it is that rural handloom weaver co-operatives and community organisations have swung into action in the crisis, their social infrastructure turning into pedagogic interventions in managing COVID-19.
 Weavers are organised in individual family and household units, and have clear social rules embedded in when, where and who works with what so that production can carry on unimpeded.
 Weaving continues as a mode of existence that encompasses both the technical and the social, even today.
 What hundreds of village weaver co-operatives carry is knowledge of combining social and economic functions — acquired over decades of experience in the balancing act of being entrepreneurial collectives that also serve public good.
 They would not have been a resource today, if as was touted in the liberalisation move of the 90s, they had been shut down in favour of private marketing bodies.
 Today, what are considered welfare activities — production and distribution of food, provision of protective gear, health services, voluntary work, even outreach for research into vaccines and drug trials — are being provided by these organisations.
 Such public institutions that seemed well past their use date and their knowledge anachronistic, suddenly become critical to our existence*, and more important offer hope for new ways forward, even for the economy.
 How?
 Ask them, and unlike proprietary agencies, they will tell you.